angular/components/src/lib/stepper/stepper.md

 </mat-horizontal-stepper>
 ```

-In order to use the custom step states, you must add the `useGuidelines` option to the global default stepper options which can be specified by providing a value for
+In order to use the custom step states, you must add the `displayDefaultIndicatorType` option to the global default stepper options which can be specified by providing a value for
 `MAT_STEPPER_GLOBAL_OPTIONS` in your application's root module.

 ```ts